OuterlimitsTech/olt-fluent-email/README.md

 #### Issue I'm trying to resolve

-- I needed the ability to send email templates (i.e., SendGrid) from a test environment.
-I could not use sandbox mode for SendGrid as I needed to see the actual template in my inbox.
+- I needed to send email templates (i.e., SendGrid) from a test environment.
+I could not use sandbox mode for SendGrid as I needed to see the template in my inbox.
-- You can not test templates using an SMTP testing service like mailtrap.io. as the email must travel through the provider's ecosystem.
+- You can not test templates using an SMTP testing service like Mailtrap since the email must travel through the provider's ecosystem.
-- By creating a whitelist concept, the would prevent any unwanted emails coming from a test system where a database was restored from production.
+- Creating a whitelist concept would prevent unwanted emails from coming from a test system where a database was restored from production.

-I created an extension that will pull out all the email addresses that are not in the domain or email address safe list if the production mode is set to false.
+If the production mode is false, the extension will pull out all the email addresses not in the domain or email address safe list.

 ```csharp